FromSunNews/AutomatedNotion/README.md

 # Introduce

 **AutomatedNotion** is a Node.js application built using TypeScript and the Express framework.
 It demonstrates a simple workflow for using environment variables to access various APIs and services, including OpenAI, LangChainJS, SerpAPI, NotionAPI, Text-To-Speech, IPA Pronunciation, and Cloudinary.
 The application includes various modules and tools to provide functionality for text generation, web scraping, database management, and media processing.

-## Technical Skills

-The following technical skills are required to work with this project:

-- Node.js
-- TypeScript
-- Express
-- OpenAI
-- SerpAPI
-- LangChainJS
-- NotionAPI
-- Cloudinary
-- Text-To-Speech
-- Git

 ## Setup and Usage